AdaptechLLC/finapi-webform/docs/Api/PaymentInitiationServicesApi.md

 Create a standalone payment

 Initiates a payment from a specific checking account.
 If you don't need end users to connect their account and download their bank data to our database before requesting payment initiation, then this is the service to use.
-Ideal for use cases that need one-time payment initiation.<br><br>In case the API request is syntactically correct, the service will respond with HTTP return code 201 and a unique URL.
-You must direct your user to our web form with the URL.<br><br/><br/>Must pass the user's access token.
+Ideal for use cases that need one-time payment initiation.<br/><br/>In case the API request is syntactically correct, the service will respond with HTTP return code 201 and a unique URL.
+You must direct your user to our web form with the URL.<br/><br/>Must pass the user's access token.

 ### Example